AI is the next era, and I went all in before the market did.

 An event-inventory tool and a site-builder.
 Formed Psyrcuit LLC around Nov 2025.
 Productized MFC, and built the stats site I later killed.

 The shop sold to a PE owner.
-Through them, a second finishing company is in discussion for the same $10K structure.
+As Business Systems Developer I'm now in weekly C-suite meetings through the merger, coordinating the systems integrations to bring both companies under one owner.
+Through that same PE, a second finishing company is in discussion for the same $10K structure.
 On the table, not closed.

 Crawl · Walk · Run

-Run is agentic AI in production, with a human in the loop, in a real environment.
-That's what you just poked at.
+Agentic AI in production, a human in the loop, in real environments.
+And you just poked at it yourself.
 I'm not telling you I could get there.
-I'm there.
+I'm already there.

 All of it is pokeable on purpose.
 If a claim didn't survive you pushing on it, tell me.
 That's the standard I hold my own work to.

 I'm Chase Lance.
 I ship production AI where it's hard to ship.
-If that's who you want in the room, I'd like to be in yours.
+If that's who you want in the room, that's where I'd like to be.